Şehzade Mehmed Abid: Death

 In 1966, Mehmed Abid settled in Beirut, where he died of heart attack on 8 December 1973 and was buried in the cemetery of the Sulaymaniyya Takiyya, Damascus, Syria.

 Personality

-Abid was very smart, cultured and interested in history.
+Abid was described as modest, smart, cultured and interested in history.
 In his last days he used to spend his time in libraries and bookstores.
-He could speak Turkish and French, and knew Arabic and Persian He received many offers to write down his memories about his father.
-However, he turned down those offers.
+He could speak Turkish, French, Arabic and Persian.
+He received many offers to write down memories about his father, however, he generally turned down journalists.
 He would generally refuse the journalists requests to meet him.
-He was handsome, and would dress comely and cleanly.
-He spoke very little and was too modest.